2.7 Periodic Scheme Review

-(iv) A member of the Academic Registry staff, normally the faculty QA link;
+(iv) A member of Academic Registry staff;

-(v) A student representative from within the Faculty, or from a cognate discipline.
+(v) A student representative from within the faculty, or from a cognate discipline.

 (i) PSR Evaluation template, which will provide reflection on the development of the schemes since the previous PSR or initial approval, a summary of cumulative changes, and an outline of steps taken to address the inclusive curriculum;

 (ii) A revised Programme Specification for all schemes under review.

 The panel chair may also request copies of the following documentation in advance of the meeting: AMTS1/2 forms, external examiner reports, NSS data sets and /or any relevant PSRB reports for the previous five years.
 The documentation will be uploaded by faculties onto a designated PSR SharePoint site which will be hosted by the Academic Registry.

 5. The Academic Registry will invite thedepartment to nominate an external assessor(s), drawn from its currently serving external examiners.
 A PSR panel will normally include no more than two external assessors.
 Academic Registry will invite the external assessor(s) to submit a written PSR External Report for consideration by the panel.

 6. The panel will be required to consider the following areas, in accordance with the expectation and indicators of Chapter B8 of the QAA Quality Code: